loomnetwork/loomchain/builtin/plugins/dposv2/overview.md

 ### Delegation

+Delegation from a delegator to a validator happens in-protocol so delegators do not have to trust that a validator will return their tokens--the delegator can unbond a delegation at any time without asking for the validator's consent.

 A delegation is a 5-tuple of `(Delegator, Validator, Amount, UpdateAmount, State)`.

 Delegations can exist in three distinct states: